If God did it for them, He can do it for you

 From Colossians: A 28-Day Devotional

-When someone writes a letter, they want to leave the reader with something that will encourage, motivate and compel them.
-They want to give the reader something to hold onto, something to remember and something to look forward to.
-The last sentence, last phrase and last word is usually something of great importance that evokes an action or a response.
+Most writers leave the reader with something to encourage, motivate, and compel them.
+The idea is to give the recipient something to hold onto, something to remember, and something to look forward to.

 The same grace that delivered Paul from his chains is available to each of us today.
-Christ’s salvation is greater than your current situation.
-If God delivered Paul from his prison, He can and He will deliver you.
+Jesus’ salvation is greater than your current situation.
+The same God who delivered Paul from his prison can deliver you, too.

 - Is there any situation where you’re ready to give up?
 Based on everything you’ve read in Colossians, what do you think Paul would say to you?

 - If you were writing a letter to your future self, what’s one truth from this season you’d want to remember?